Giimyy/todo_app/README.md

 ## Live Demo

-You can check out the live demo of the Todo List web app.
+You can check out the live demo of the Todo List web app [here](https://giimyy.github.io/todo_app/).

 ## Screenshots